lamdera/auth/README.md

 ### Setup

 :warning: This is the conceptual target API, not actual instructions for this code yet!
+(Instead, follow the types!)

 1. Create `src/Auth.elm`: